singhSumit6/HrithikRajput/README.md

-- 👋 Hi, I’m @HrithikRajput
+- 👋 Hi, I’m @SumitSingh
 - 👀 I’m interested in ...  coding
-- 🌱 I’m currently learning ... python and machine learning
+- 🌱 I’m currently learning ...
+Android Developemtn $ DSA
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ... rajputhrithik036@gmail.com
+- 📫 How to reach me ... sumitsingh829982@gmail.com

 <!---
 HrithikRajput/HrithikRajput is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.